usama-ghufran/steerQuest_ABAI/README.md

 Level 1

 The sheep must navigate static obstacles, as they go from source to destination, while maintaining the flock.
-Use MapLoader.cpp for accessing the VDB library.
-The scene/obstacles information is supplied as a VDB.
+Use Sccene.h to access the start and destination.
+The scene/obstacles information is supplied.

 Level 2